andrinruegg/m431_ap_23a_/Documentary/IPERKA/Inform.md

 [Blender Wiki](https://wiki.blender.org/wiki/Main_Page) <br>

 Practice and Application: After watching these videos, I pratcised some of the steps explained in the video and I could improve by alot.
+___

+# Tools I used

+**Landscape Tool:**

+What it does: The Landscape tool in UE5 allows you to create and sculpt large, open, and natural terrains for your game environments.
+You can generate realistic landscapes with features like mountains, valleys, and bodies of water.
+For things like water you need the addons tool were you download things like water.
+Key Features: Terrain sculpting, material painting, and foliage placement.
+The Landscape tool also has other small tools like: sculping erasing, flatening and much more.

+**Selection Tool:**

+What it does: The Selection tool is a fundamental tool for selecting objects.
+It's used for tasks such as moving, scaling, and rotating selected objects.
+Key Features: Selecting, transforming, and modifying objects.

+**Foliage Tool:**

+What it does: The Foliage tool enables you to populate your landscapes and scenes with vegetation, such as trees, bushes, and grass.
+It's essential for creating lush and natural environments.
+You can choose your meshes and foliages from the content browser and pull them in.
+After that select thh once you want o paint and then you just have to paint all over the map with a brush.
+Key Features: Placing, adjusting density, and optimizing the rendering of foliage.

+**Mesh Paint Tool:**

+What it does: The Mesh Paint tool is used for painting static mesh actors onto your level.
+It's often used for detailing and populating your game world with various objects like rocks, crates, or other props.
+It workes similar like the foliage tool.
+Key Features: Painting mesh assets onto surfaces, adjusting density, and controlling randomization.

+**Animation Tool:**

+What it does: Unreal Engine offers a huge set of animation tools for creating, editing, and controlling character or object animations.
+This can include skeletal animations for characters, object animations, and more.
+Key Features: Rigging, keyframe animation, blend spaces, and animation blueprints for character and object animation.

+**Asset Editing and Material/Texture Tool:**

+What it does: Unreal Engine provides a wide array of tools for editing assets, materials, and textures.
+These tools allow you to create, modify, and fine-tune 3D models, textures, and materials to achieve the desired look and feel for your game.
+Key Features: Material Editor, Texture Painting, UV Mapping, and 3D modeling tools for asset creation and modification.